Upcoming Information Sessions

 SUNY Oneonta's M.S.-Nutrition and Dietetics Program is a one-year (three-semester), full-time, intensive program that begins in May/June and ends the following May.
-This is a 36-credit non-thesis masters program that includes 1,220 supervised experiential learning hours with an emphasis in community and a culminating community health intervention project that can be completed in a variety of settings.
+This is a 36-credit non-thesis masters program that includes 1,180 supervised experiential learning hours and a culminating community health intervention project that can be completed in a variety of settings.

-Because this program is online, graduate student interns remain in their own communities while completing online graduate courses and supervised experiential learning experiences.
-Applicants locate their own Registered Dietitian (RD) preceptors and supervised experiential learning facilities, where they spend 40 hours each week applying their knowledge and developing entry-level skills.
-Interns typically spend another 12-15 hours each week completing online readings, assignments, projects, and discussing issues with faculty and other interns.
+Because this program is online, graduate students remain in their own communities while completing online graduate courses and supervised experiential learning experiences.
+Applicants locate their own Registered Dietitian (RD) preceptors and supervised experiential learning facilities, where they spend 32-40 hours each week applying their knowledge and developing entry-level skills.
+Students typically spend another 12-15 hours each week completing online readings, assignments, projects, and discussing issues with faculty and other interns.

-Upon successful completion of this program graduate student interns will be awarded a M.S. in Nutrition and Dietetics and be eligible to take the Registration Exam for Dietitians (R.D.
-Exam).
+Upon successful completion of this program graduate students will be awarded a M.S. in Nutrition and Dietetics and are eligible to take the Registration Examination for Dietitians.

 To qualify as an applicant you must have a current verification statement or intent to complete form OR have completed a list of pre-requisite requirements (which can be found under the "How to Apply" tab on the left side of the screen), have a minimum of a 3.0 GPA, and have taken coursework within the last five years.
 The GRE exam is not required.

-The program begins in late May, with a three-day orientation.
-Students must identify experienced Registered Dietitians with at least one year of experience) willing to fulfill the role of preceptors and the sites needed to meet the required 1,200 hours of supervised experiential learning.
+The program begins in late May, with a virtual orientation.
+Students must identify experienced Registered Dietitians with at least one year of experience) willing to fulfill the role of preceptors and the sites needed to meet the required hours of supervised experiential learning within the program.

-The M.S.-Nutrition and Dietetics Program follows the College Academic Calendar.
+The M.S.-Nutrition and Dietetics Program follows the Academic Calendar.